FNP- Certificate of Advanced Standing (CAS) Program

 This part-time program is designed for nurse-practitioners who are currently not family nurse-practitioners (FNP) but wish to complete the coursework necessary to expand their scope of practice and establish eligibility for FNP licensure.
 Applicants must be currently registered as a professional nurse and advanced practice provider.

-Once admitted, the program director will review your transcript and professional background to complete a personalize gap analysis to determine what coursework is required to be eligible for Family Nurse Practitioner licensure.
+Once admitted, the program director reviews the applicant’s transcript and professional background to complete an individualized gap analysis to determine what coursework is required to be eligible for Family Nurse Practitioner licensure.

 The CAS curriculum is individually tailored to address additional knowledge needed to become a Family Nurse Practitioner.
 For most nurse practitioners, with advanced standing, this is approximately 16 credit hours.